telerik/xaml-docs/security/useful-tips.md

 ## Secure Hyperlink Clicks

 In WPF hyperlink navigation actions can start a new process on the user machine.
+This can execute a malicious command untrusted by the user.
 Most of the time this can be controlled in the application's logic, where such addresses can be validated, thus mitigating the security risk.

 In cases when the hyperlink is loaded dynamically from an unknown source, like from a document loaded in Telerik PdfViewer or RichTexBox, the link may be insecure.
 For such scenarios the Telerik's document hyperlink components come with a built-in URI validation logic.
 If the hyperlink doesn't point to a valid address, the navigation won't work and a message box will be displayed.
 Additional to that, the Telerik document viewer components that support hyperlinks expose a `HyperlinkClicked` event that can be handled in order to further modify the click action, thus improving the security even more.

 The following resources show how to use the `HyperlinkClicked` event in the corresponding controls: